sgago/thestudyguide/sysdesign/sysdesign.md

 - Physical concerns itself with voltages, pins, cabling, wireless frequencies, etc.
 - Data link concerns itself with providing frames for the raw bits and provides some error correction/detection.

-To be blunt, these layer models are totally bogus; however, they are helpful for conceptualizing the layers of abstraction in Internet communications.
+To be blunt, layer models are bogus; however, they are helpful for conceptualizing the layers of abstraction in Internet communications.

 It should also be noted that TCP is on its way out and being replaced by [QUIC](https://en.wikipedia.org/wiki/QUIC), aka TCP/2, which multiplexes connections between two endpoints using UDP.
 However, understanding TCP can help explain the motivations for implementing QUIC.